Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Protection_Mechanisms.md

 It is not a frame defined in the standard, this frame is a CTS frame without a preciding RTS frame, this is usually done by the AP

-### `Dual CTS` _(bonus)_
+## 🙋📡📡 Protection Mechanisms: `Dual CTS` _(802.11n only : STBC)_

-Protection is used by the AP to set a NAV at STAs that do not support STBC and at STAs that can associate solely through the STBC beacon.
-(0 – dual CTS protection is not required, 1 – dual CTS protection is required)
+Protection is used by the AP to set a NAV at STAs that do not support STBC (Space-time block coding) and at STAs that can associate solely through the STBC beacon.

+- 0 – dual CTS protection is not required
+- 1 – dual CTS protection is required

 STBC Beacon indicates whether the beacon containing this element is a primary or an STBC beacon.
 The STBC beacon has half a beacon period shift relative to the primary beacon.
 Defined only in a Beacon transmitted by an AP.
 Otherwise reserved.